neondatabase/website/content/docs/conceptual-guides/branching.md

 <a id="branches-coming-soon/"></a>

-## About branching

 Neon allows you to instantly branch your database in the same way that you branch your code.
 You can quickly and cost-effectively branch a database for development, testing, staging, and various of other purposes, enabling you to improve developer productivity and optimize continuous integration and delivery (CI/CD) pipelines.
 See [Branching workflows](#branching-workflows) for a discussion of different ways you can integrate branching into your development workflows.

 ### What is a branch?

 A branch is a copy-on-write clone of an existing branch.
 You can create a branch from a current or past state of a parent branch.
-For example, you can create a branch that includes all data up to the point of branch creation or up to a particular time or Log Sequence Number (LSN).
+For example, you can create a branch that includes all data up to the point of branch creation or up to a particular time or [Log Sequence Number (LSN)](../../reference/glossary/#lsn).

 A branch is completely isolated from its parent branch, so you are free to play around with it, modify it, and delete it when it's no longer needed.
 Changes to the a branch are independent of the parent branch and vice versa.
 A branch and its parent share the same history but diverge at the point of branch creation.
 Writes to a branch are persisted as an independent delta.

 Creating a branch does not increase load on the parent branch or affect it in any way, which means that you can create a branch at any time without impacting the performance of your production database.

-A branch has the following characteristics:

-- It is subject to the same technical preview limits as a Neon project:
-  - Project data size is limited to 10GB.
-  - The Point in Time Reset (PITR) window is limited to 7 days of reasonable usage.
-  - The compute node is limited to 1 vCPU and 256MB of RAM.
-- Branches are read-write.
-- An endpoint is created for each branch, which permits connecting to the branch as you would connect to any Neon project from a client or application.
+An endpoint is created for each branch, which is the compute instance associated with the branch.
+You can connect to a branch endpoint as you would connect to any Neon project.
+Branch endpoints are read-write.

 ## Create a branch